sghpjuikit/player/README.md

 info:

 JavaFX based audio player application.
 Application's main focus is on modularity of the graphical user interface (GUI) and its customizability, aiming to provide put-anything-anywhere functionality.
 Indivindual functionalities are represented by widgets that can be used anywhere within the layout.
-Widgets can be developed as plugable modules.
+Widgets are developed as plugable modules.

 The application is portable.

-Below are screenshots of current looks with different (experimental) skins:
+Below are screenshots of how the application looks like with different skins:

 ![ScreenShot](/extra/screenshot1.png)
 ![ScreenShot](/extra/screenshot3.png)